dietrich-stein/lifetoys/README.md

 Organisms are structures of cells that eat food, reproduce, and die.
 When an organism dies, every cell in the grid that was occupied by a cell in its body will be changed to food.
 Their lifespan is calculated by multiplying the number of cells they have by the hyperparameter `Lifespan Multiplier`.
 They will survive for that many ticks unless killed by another organism.
-When touched by a killer cell, an organism will take damage.
+When touched by a stinger cell, an organism will take damage.
 Once it has taken as much damage as it has cells in its body, it will die.
-If the hyperparameter `One touch kill` is on, an organism will immediatly die when touched by a killer cell.
+If the hyperparameter `One touch kill` is on, an organism will immediatly die when touched by a stinger cell.

 ### Reproduction